Numerous rivers and streams, the Rhine valley and diverse natural areas – Hanseatic Tour

 On this very beloved tour sails the small and comfortable passenger barge MS GANDALF for max.
 22 guests.
 On board of this cosy ship are a total of 10 cabins (ca. 8 M²) with shower + toilet, all with 2 low beds and central heating (2 cabins have a 3rd bunk bed (on request); All cabin windows can be opened.
 All showers have been renovated in winter 2016/2017.
 The salon is a large room for common use and is your restaurant area as well.
 On the two sun decks of the approx. 45 meter long ship are sitting areas with tables + chairs and storage room for the bikes.
 Equipped with a double-roof of solar panels, it runs for a great part on green energy!
 This is not only environment- friendly, but also comfortable for guests: since the ship hardly needs to use a generator to produce electricity, the nights are still and quiet on board.
 The popular ship sails under Dutch flag and has been sailing in Holland, and Belgium for many years.
 Skipper Hans Petrus and his experienced crew offer you an exceptional vacation aboard!

 The SARAH, with her length of 45 meters and width of 6.6 meters, is a comfortable and cozy passenger barge.
 During the conversion of the barge from cargo vessel to passenger barge, the owners of the SARAH decided to choose quality instead of quantity.
 The SARAH is spaciously built for a small group of passengers of max.
 20-22 passengers and offers an attractive, “feels-like-to-be-at-home” atmosphere.
-The barge has 8 twin cabins with 2 single low beds and 2 twin cabins with a double bed (all about 10 sq.meters / 108 sq.ft.), a light and cozy lounge and a large sun deck with seating and space to store bicycles.
+The barge has 8 twin cabins with 2 single low beds and 2 twin cabins with a double bed (all about 10 sq.meters / 108 sq.ft.), a light and cozy lounge with air-conditioning and a large sun deck with seating and space to store bicycles.
 2 Twin cabins have a 3rd bunk bed on request available.
+Windows can be opened and the cabins have central heating.
+The corridor is air-conditioned.
+In each cabin you will find a hair dryer.
 This makes the SARAH a perfect barge for cycling cruises.